samuba/ereader-mangas/README.md

 ## TODO

-- make proxying the images faster
-  - look into streaming the req/res
-  - caching via cloudflare
 - asynchroniously trigger image fetch for the next 3 images
 - optimize pages with long width